shirab1993/TicTacToe/README.md

 If you choose to play against the computer.

-The game will start with a coin toss to decide who will play first.
+The game will start with a coin toss to decide who play first.

 The computer is competitive and challenging - so try to beat it!